harness/developer-hub/release-notes/continuous-delivery.md

   The fix handles empty arrays, and saved filters return only fields that have values.

-- Fixed an issue where ECR image based triggers based on ECR images were firing with null values the for artifact image tag and repository name.
-(CDS-75173)

-  This fix includes the following new expressions:

-  - `<+trigger.artifact.source.connectorRef>` to access connectorRef in triggers

-  - `<+trigger.artifact.source.imagePath>` to access imagePath in triggers

 - Added the following tooltip for the Build stage: `CI Stage can be skipped with New Artifact/Manifest Trigger using selective stage configuration`.
-(CDS-75080, ZD-47902)
+(CDS-75080, ZD-47902, ZD-49804)

 - Added a tooltip to the Build stage: `CI Stage can be skipped with New Artifact/Manifest Trigger using selective stage configuration.` (CDS-74137)